Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Conclusion

-Furthermore, we studied approximations in connection with solving fixpoint equations over the reals, in turn closely connected to the model checking of probabilistic logics.
-While the technique is sound, there are no guarantees on the quality of these overapproximations, in particular for non-continuous functions the upper bound might be too coarse.
-We plan to investigate under which circumstances one can obtain guarantees to be close to the exact solution or to compute the exact solution directly.
+With respect to the applications, we believe that our case study on abstractions respectively simulations for $\mu$-calculus model-checking can also be generalised to modal respectively mixed transition systems \cite{s:relations-abstraction-refinement,dgg:ai-reactive,lt:modal-process-logic} or to abstraction for the full $\mu$-calculus as studied in \cite{glls:abstraction-full-mu-calculus} by combining both under- and over-approximations.
+Furthermore, we plan to further study over-approximations for fixpoint equations over the reals, closely connected to probabilistic logics.
+In particular, we will investigate under which circumstances one can obtain guarantees to be close to the exact solution or to compute the exact solution directly.
 Another interesting area is the use of up-to techniques for behavioural metrics \cite{bkp:up-to-behavioural-metrics-fibrations}.

 \begin{toappendix}